graphhopper/graphhopper/docs/migration/config-migration-08-09.md

 # shortest and fastest weighting

-Both weightints were replaced by the custom model.
+Both weightings were replaced by the custom model.
 Instead of `weighting: fastest` you now use the default custom weighting as explained in the previous section.

 Instead of `weighting: shortest` you now use a custom weighting with a high `distance_influence`: